You’ve decided you want to be a sports journalist; a bold move in today’s game where job security is non-existent and everyone is pivoting to video.

-That said, I can dispense advice, or in this case opinion.
-The latter feels a better word.
-Some of what I say may ring true for you and some may not.
-I was told by Graham Parker, (a very talented writer that lives near New York) to always pay it forward.
+That said, I can dispense advice, or in this case opinion (the latter feels a better word).
+Some of what I say may ring true for you and some of it may not.
+I was told by Graham Parker (a very talented writer that lives near New York) to always pay it forward.
 So here I am.

-I’ve tried to start with 5 tips outside of the obvious, (e.g. read a lot and write everyday, be polite, be honest) so that you can navigate things easily.
-Points that didn’t fit that but are still worthy, include building a schedule for yourself, and keeping organised financial records.
+I’ve tried to start with 5 tips outside of the obvious, (e.g. read and write every day, be polite, be honest) so that you can navigate things easily.
+Points that didn’t fit that but are still worthy include; build a schedule for yourself, keeping organised financial records, etc.

 - ) Network

 It is unlikely you will be offered a full-time gig from the off, nor will someone reach out offering you work unless you know them already.
 This is where networking is essential.
 It can be LinkedIn, it can be DM-ing people, it doesn’t matter.
 The more initiative you show the more you will be rewarded.

 Don’t ever be pushy or demanding.
 I was horribly impatient in my younger days (I still am sometimes) and so my enthusiasm was perhaps misconstrued or grated on people.
 That said, I got my first piece with ESPN by DM-ing one of their editors with an idea I had.
 That spawned into more pieces, and eventually a job.

 It’s important that I acknowledge there was a healthy dollop of good luck involved, but the fact I was willing to reach out to someone with a bit of confidence did help.

 Ironically, the one time I didn’t try to network — when I was in said ESPN job — I got myself in trouble.
 Had I taken the time to introduce myself to the local press, shake hands, it would have saved me a lot of needless hassle, and maybe even made me some friends.